SoftwareAG/c8y-docs/content/edge/usage-bundle/connecting-devices.md

 layout: redirect
 ---

-Cumulocity uses REST and MQTT as protocols for external communication.
-Both protocols may be used to interface devices with Cumulocity.
-For details refer to   the sections on [Device integration using REST](/guides/device-sdk/rest) and [Device integration using MQTT](/guides/device-sdk/mqtt) in the Device SDK guide.
+Cumulocity IoT uses REST and MQTT as protocols for external communication.
+Both protocols may be used to interface devices with Cumulocity IoT .
+For more information, see [Device integration using REST](/device-sdk/rest) and [Device integration using MQTT](/device-sdk/mqtt) in the Device SDK guide.

 Additionally, Cumulocity IoT Edge offers Cloud Fieldbus functionality to collect data from fieldbus devices and remotely manage them.
-To do so, various protocols are provided, e.g. Modbus and OPC/UA.
-For details on how to integrate devices using Modbus and OPC/UA, refer to Optional Services > [Cloud Fieldbus](/guides/users-guide/optional-services#cloud-fieldbus) in the User guide.
+To do so, various protocols are provided, e.g. Modbus and OPC UA.
+For details on how to integrate devices using Modbus and OPC UA, refer to Optional Services > [Cloud Fieldbus](/users-guide/optional-services#cloud-fieldbus) in the User guide.

->**Info**: Currently, only the Modbus and OPC/UA protocols are supported.
+>**Info:** Currently, only the Modbus and OPC UA protocols are supported.

 ### Connecting a Modbus device